xenit-eu/helm-alfresco/README.md

 #### `general.cni`

 * Required: false
-* Default: Cilium
+* Default: cilium
 * Description: A field to tell the helm chart what cni provider your cluster is using.
-By default we assume Cilium.
+By default we assume cilium.
 If this is not the case you will need to add a network policy to allow the following
   * Alfresco to access heartbeat

 ### Ingress